The old cold bath that’s not that old

 The wealthy rector of St Clement Danes purchased the bath in 1922 and hatched a madcap plan to restore it to what he imagined was its Roman glory.
 The idea never got off the ground and in 1947 the property was donated to the National Trust.
 The London County Council agreed to look after it and it’s been the City of Westminster’s responsibility since the abolition of the LCC’s successor, the Greater London Council.
 Now it seems that the bath is destined to remain a quaint relic of the Stuart period – forever preserved but locked away, almost forgotten and only visible through a basement window unless you’ve made an appointment for someone to come along and admit you.

 The ‘Roman’ bath is exceptionally hard to find.
 Strand Lane was once a little thoroughfare but it has led nowhere since King’s College blocked it off.
 To reach the bath you need to go halfway along Surrey Street (the bath is round the back of number 33), keeping your eyes peeled for an old National Trust sign above a gated archway.
-This leads into a narrow alley, from which you emerge into Strand Lane, turn right and then look to your right for number 5.
-If you click on the picture above right, a Streetmap page will open with the tip of the orange arrow pointing at the bath’s location on an unlabelled passageway just west of Surrey Street.
+This leads into a narrow alley called Surrey Steps, from which you emerge into Strand Lane.
+Turn right and then look to your right for number 5.